perez987/Intel-AX210-on-Sonoma-Sequoia-Tahoe/README.md

 ### Performance

 The Intel card has Wi-Fi performance slightly better than the Fenvi with Broadcom.
-As for the 2 ways to install it, `AirportItlwm.kext` gives better score.

 <p align="left">
 <img width="540" src="img/Test itlwm.png">